ROCm/gpufort/README.md

 but not to Fortran programmers.
 In order to make GPUFORT and other Fortran programmers or tools still rely on this 'hidden' runtime functionality, we built interfaces to internal/non-exposed routines of OpenACC runtimes such as LIBGOMP.
-We further implemented a simple runtime ourself, which we will use in this guide as runtime for the ported HPC application.
+We further implemented a simple runtime ourselves, which we will use in this guide as runtime for the ported HPC application.
 The interfaces and the simple runtime can be obtained via: